Free Account Planning & Management Template [2024]

 Competitor Analysis

 This section goes beyond just listing competitors.
 It's about understanding the competitive landscape in depth.
-What are the unique selling points of each competitor?
+What are each competitor's unique selling points?
 Where do they outperform you, and where do they lag?
-Client feedback, market reports, competitive analysis, and even competitor client testimonials can provide insights.
+Client feedback, market reports, competitive analysis, and even competitor client testimonials can provide valuable insights.
 Recognising market trends and shifts can also indicate emerging competitors or potential collaborative opportunities.
 This section should equip the sales team with counterpoints and differentiators that can be highlighted during client interactions.

 Action Plan & Alignment with ABM Campaigns